conduktor/conduktor-docs/src/pages/changelog/Console-1.27.1.md

 *Release date: {frontMatter.date.toISOString().slice(0, 10)}*

 ## Fixes 🔨
-- Improved performance of RBAC resolution where there is a large number of permissions
+- Improved performance of RBAC resolution when there is a large number of permissions